 Can you describe your at-home style?

-What pieces can’t you live without at home?
+What pieces can't you live without at home and why?

 Don’t be afraid to fill a space with furniture.
 Large spaces require sizeable pieces and plenty of them to avoid looking empty and unfriendly.
 Small spaces still need all the key pieces that make a room liveable, only on a reduced scale.